Cynognathus: Description

-Cynognathus was a heavily built animal, and measured around 1.2 m in snout-to-vent body length.
-It had a particularly large head, up to 40 cm in length, with wide jaws and sharp teeth.
-Its hindlimbs were placed directly beneath the body, but the forelimbs sprawled outwards in a more reptilian fashion.
-This form of double (erect/sprawling) gait is also found in some primitive mammals alive today.
+Cynognathus was a heavily built animal, and measured around 1.2 m in snout-to-vent body length and up to 2 m in total length.
+It was estimated to have weighed 100-110 kg, to possibly 150 kg.
+Cynognathus had a particularly large head, up to 40 cm in length, with wide jaws and sharp teeth.
+Its hindlimbs were placed directly beneath the body.
+There has been controversy about whether the forelimbs were also held upright or sprawled outwards in a reptilian fashion, but recent studies suggest cynodonts typically held their front legs in a posture between these two extremes.
+A study of living mammals concluded that "upright posture" in mammals is a myth based on the posture of mammal species specialized for fast running, such as dogs, hares, and antelopes; modern mammals that are not specialized for running often hold their forelimbs in a semi-sprawled posture.

 Possible autapomorphies of C. crateronotus include an extremely elongated postorbital bar and sectorial postcanine teeth with two serrated cusps distal to a recurved apex.

 Discovery and naming

 During 1888 and 1889, the British paleontologist Harry Govier Seeley visited southern Africa.
 In 1889, near Lady Frere, at a location where earlier Alfred Brown had discovered a tooth, Seeley excavated a skull and partial postcranial skeleton of a cynodontian.
 In 1894, Seeley named the genus Cynognathus with as type species Cynognathus crateronotus.
 Simultaneously, he named three other species in the genus: Cynognathus berryi, honouring James Berry who had assisted in the excavations, Cynognathus platyceps, the "flat jaw", and Cynognathus leptorhinus, the "slender nose".
-The generic name Cynognathus is derived from Greek kyon and gnathos, meaning "dog jaw".
+The generic name Cynognathus is derived from Ancient Greek kyon and gnathos, meaning "dog jaw".
 In 1895, Seeley published a more comprehensive description of these finds.

 Fossil material probably belonging to the genus has been given several different names over the years.
 Generic synonyms include Cynidiognathus, Cynogomphius, Karoomys, Lycaenognathus, Lycochampsa and Lycognathus.
 Opinions vary as to whether all remains belong to the same species.
-The genus Karoomys is known only from from a tiny juvenile.
+The genus Karoomys is known only from a tiny juvenile.
 Species-level synonyms of Cynognathus crateronotus include Cynidiognathus broomi, Cynidiognathus longiceps, Cynidiognathus merenskyi, Cynognathus berryi, Cynognathus minor, Cynognathus platyceps, Cynogomphius berryi, Karoomys browni, Lycaenognathus platyceps, Lycochampsa ferox, Lycognathus ferox, and Nythosaurus browni.